quicwg/datagram/draft-ietf-quic-datagram.md

-Note that while the max_datagram_frame_size transport parameter places a limit on the maximum size of DATAGRAM frames, that limit can be further reduced by the max_packet_size transport parameter and the Maximum Transmission Unit (MTU) of the path between endpoints.
-DATAGRAM frames cannot be fragmented; therefore, application protocols need to handle cases where the maximum datagram size is limited by other factors.
+Note that while the max_datagram_frame_size transport parameter places a limit on the maximum size of DATAGRAM frames, that limit can be further reduced by the max_udp_payload_size transport parameter and the Maximum Transmission Unit (MTU) of the path between endpoints.
+DATAGRAM frames cannot be fragmented;
+therefore, application protocols need to handle cases where the maximum datagram size is limited by other factors.

 ## Multiplexing Datagrams